 Saturdays, 9 AM-12 PM, April-December

 This very popular downtown market on North Market Street is between Woodfin Street and East Walnut Street.
-This "producer only" market features goods by local farmers, craftspeople, bakers and other vendors.
+This "producer-only" market features goods from local farmers, craftspeople, bakers, and other vendors.
 Free parking for Asheville City Market is available at the HomeTrust Bank lot and the lot across from the YMCA at 35 Woodfin Street.
-Street parking is usually easy on Saturday morning.
+Street parking is usually easy on Saturday mornings.
 Held outside through the 3rd Saturday in December, with special holiday hours before it moves indoors at the Asheville Masonic Temple for the winter.